SergiusTheBest/plog/README.md

 |[Facilities](samples/Facilities)|Shows how to use logging per facilities via multiple logger instances (useful for big projects).|
 |[Performance](samples/Performance)|Measures time per a log call.|

-#License
-Plog is licensed under the [MPL version 2.0](http://mozilla.org/MPL/2.0/).
-You can freely use it in your commercial or opensource software.

 #References

 ##Competing C++ log libraries